LIFETIME DEAL — LIMITED TIME

 Standard Paid Plan Check website

-• All features of the founding plan (assumed)
+• All features of the founding plan (not fully specified in the source)

 • Priority support